wwuoti/blog/src/posts/blog/music_ci.md

 title: "Hammering Music production with DevOps"
 category: "Music"
 date: "2023-10-19 20:25"
-desc: "When everything starts looking like a nail looking for a DevOps hammer, you've got a problem."
+desc: "When everything looks like a nail searching for a DevOps hammer"
 thumbnail: "./images/default.jpg"
 #alt: "code block graphic"
 ---